 A two-phased approach was used for the screening analysis.
 Alternatives were broadly screened for all criteria in the first phase.
 Alternatives that were clearly unreasonable based on the first phase of the screening were removed from further analysis.
 Alternatives that satisfied the first phase of screening were carried forward for consideration under a more detailed screening analysis.
 If an alternative did not satisfy one or more screening criteria in the second phase of the analysis, it was removed from further consideration.
 In this process, the alternatives that satisfied all four screening criteria were considered reasonable alternatives for evaluation in the SEIS.

-Table 2-3 characterizes the 15 action alternatives relative to the screening criteria in the first phase.
+Table 2-5 characterizes the 15 action alternatives relative to the screening criteria in the first phase.
 Shaded cells in the table indicate areas where an alternative did not pass the screen.
-The paragraphs following the table provide further explanation of the first-phase screening results.